AaronVikta/palimeal/readme.md

 <p align="center"><b>Pali Meals</b></p>

-This application is little web service, that provides takes in a list of food IDs, seperated with comma, querying  TheMealDb API, returns the meals with the least number of ingredents
+This application is a web service, which takes in a list of food IDs, seperated with commas, querying  TheMealDb API, returns the meals with the least number of ingredents

 ##	Getting Started  ##